dwyl/javascript-todo-list-tutorial/elmish.md

 #### Add `module.exports` statement to "export" the `empty` function

-Remember to add a line in the `module.exports` Object at the end of the file:

 Adding the function to the `elmish.js` file is a good _start_, but we need to ***`export`*** it to be able to _invoke_ it in our test. <br />
 Add the following code at the end of `examples/todo-list/elmish.js`: